getcarina/getcarina.com/_reference/2016-03-30-tips-and-tricks.md

     }
     ```

-1. Source your bash profile to load the new function.
+1. Source your Bash profile to load the new function.

     ```
     source ~/.bash_profile
     ```

-1. "SSH" into a running container by running the following command:
+1. Log in to a running container by running the following command:

     ```
     docker-ssh <container-name>
     ```

 ### View the logs for the last run container
-This displays the logs from the last container to run.
+The following command displays the logs from the last container to run.

 ```
 $ docker logs -f $(docker ps -lq)